-Employing around 10,600 people across England, the Environment Agency (EA) takes on graduates in a number of environmental roles - primarily in flood risk management
+Employing around 10,600 people in 14 areas across England, the Environment Agency (EA) offers a number of graduate careers - for geologists, planners, hydrologists and more

-Identified as one of the nation's major threats, intense bouts of flooding across England and the rest of the UK are set to become even more frequent over coming years, the Environment Agency has warned.
+Intense bouts of flooding across England and the rest of the UK are one of the nation's major threats, and thanks to climate change are set to become even more frequent over coming years, the Environment Agency has warned.

 Since flooding has become such a prominent national issue, long-term measures have been put in place to ensure the country's flood defences remain strong.
 This has opened up a range of Environment Agency jobs for those considering flood risk management (FRM) careers.

 For those looking to enter the UK's environmental sector, there's no escaping the fact that floods have the potential to damage property and businesses, devastate lives, and topple infrastructure networks which serve to keep societies and local economies functioning.

 The issue is only set to heighten as climate change takes effect and, despite our technological advances, society seems ever more vulnerable to the impacts of flooding.
 Skilled professionals are therefore needed in all areas of FRM, with jobs including: